nickjeffrey/kvm_backup/README.md

 This option is useful if you only have a single KVM host and no other available network storage, but provides little redundancy against hardware failure.

-Each VM has its own cron entry, The backup process is:
+Each VM has its own cron entry, with the high-level steps looking similar to:
 1) Shutdown VM   (these are all "cold" backups for consistency)
 2) Dump XML configuration to a file
 3) Copy QCOW2 virtual disk files to specified filesystem location